 Definition

 The compression level is defined as when one of the receiver stages becomes nonlinear thereby causing distortion and other non-linear effects that prevents proper operation of the receiver.

 The receiver input compression level is defined as when the receiver output is 1 dB into compression as can be seen in Figure 5.

+The compression level shall be measured at the nominal receiver frequency which is used to detect the desired signal generated by the transmitter.